-The 10th International Women and Health Meeting (IWHM) will use the aspects of two and a half decades of global feminist solidity on questions that influence the health and well being of women.
-The IWHM is founded by global women’s movement including various organizations, networks, and grassroots women’s groups.
-In a world order where the non-compliance settings are always ‘male’, the feminist movement [even if it has worked out differently in the various regions and with varying levels of political awareness] has facilitated a great deal in working out spaces for women’s where women will be heard and incorporated into knowledge building, policy formulation and in program performance.
-The discussion and agenda setting around development problems, environment, population, women’s reproductive rights and authorization called out during 1990s at the Earth Summit (Rio de Janeiro), ICPD (Cairo), and Women’s Conference in Beijing are major supportive events of the movement.
-My Canadian Pharmacy believes women’s health is equally important as men’s health that’s why it is better to present legally equal rights.
+The 10th International Women and Health Meeting (IWHM) will mark nearly two and a half decades of global feminist solidarity on issues that impinge on the health and well being of women.
+The IWHM has its roots in the global women’s movement and includes a wide range of organizations, networks, and grassroots women’s groups.
+In a world order where the default settings are always ‘male’, the feminist movement [even if it has developed differently in the different regions and with varying levels of political awareness] has contributed a great deal in creating spaces for women’s perspectives to be heard and incorporated into knowledge building, policy formulation and in program implementation.
+The debates and agenda setting around issues of development, environment, population, women’s reproductive rights and empowerment generated during the decade of the 1990s around the Earth Summit (Rio de Janeiro), ICPD (Cairo), and Women’s Conference in Beijing are major milestones of the movement.

 |1.1 Global Restructuring and Health||1.2 Environmental Concerns and Health|

 |1.3 Population Policies and Health||1.4 Militarism and Health|